-As an archipelago within the Arctic Circle, this region has plenty to offer in terms of dramatic scenery with mighty mountains, craggy coastal lines, pristine waterways and quaint fishing villages.
+As an archipelago within the Arctic Circle, this region boasts plenty of dramatic scenery with mighty mountains, craggy coastal lines, pristine waterways and quaint fishing villages.
 Svolvær, the main community of Lofoten, is a popular stop on the Norwegian Coastal Voyage.

-This is an excellent place to visit for keen bird watchers, and for those chasing the northern lights!
+This is an excellent place to visit for keen bird watchers in summer, and for those chasing the northern lights in winter.

 The small town of Flåm is an ideal stop to relax during a bustling trip around Norway or Scandinavia.